sublayerapp/sublayer_docs/docs/concepts/agents.md

 - [RSpecAgent](https://github.com/sublayerapp/sublayer/blob/main/spec/agents/examples/rspec_agent.rb)
   - A Sublayer agent that is triggered any time a test file or an implementation file changes with a goal of making the tests pass.
 When one of the files changes, the status is checked by running the tests.
 If the tests are failing, the agent sends the tests and the implementation to an LLM (using a [Sublayer::Generator](/concepts/generators)) to generate a new implementation that should pass the tests.

+The new Sublayer Agent generation feature propels you to swiftly create customized agents to automate redundant tasks or interact with your project's data in versatile ways, leveraging the power of AI models.